Aquses/IoT-humidity-temperature-project/README.md

 # Computer setup
 ### Setting up the IDE: Visual Studio Code
 The first step was to decide which IDE to use.
 I chose Visual Studio Code.
-After installing it, I also installed the MicroPython extension to work with the Raspberry Pi Pico.
+After installing it, I also installed the MicroPython extension to work with the Raspberry Pi Pico, and chose to install Python language.

 After that we need to configure the project for the Pico.
 That is why we use extension to do so.